-In the NTNU’s manuscript collection in Trondheim, no less than 25 violin concertos have been preserved.
-Some are spurious, with no other known sources, some are anonymous, and at present, five concertos remain to be identified.
-The concertos have all been composed sometime between 1710 and 1770, and it is likely that they have been performed in Trondheim throughout the 18th century by the stadsmusikant (town musician) and his staff of professional musicians (‘assistants’).
+In NTNU’s manuscript collection in Trondheim, no less than 22 complete violin concertos from the 18th century have been preserved.
+Currently, there are two concertos that remain anonymous, with no other known sources, and two that are of spurious origin.
+The collection has apparently been kept together since the 1780s, and it is likely that this music was performed in Trondheim throughout the 18th century by the Stadsmusikant (town musician) and his staff of professional musicians (‘assistants’).
 Consequently, these works belong to the oldest classical music to have been performed in a professional context in Norway.

-From 1737, the stadsmusikant in Trondheim was Johan Daniel Berlin.
-He was born in Memel in East Prussia, and after seven years as an assistant of Copenhagen’s stadsmusikant, he was appointed to the royally privileged position as stadsmusikant of Trondheim.
+From 1737, the Stadsmusikant in Trondheim was Johan Daniel Berlin (1714-1787).
+He was born in Memel in East Prussia (Klaipeda), and after seven years as an assistant himself of Copenhagen’s Stadsmusikant, he was appointed to the royally privileged position as Stadsmusikant of Trondheim.
 He soon took the position as organist in the Nidaros cathedral, and Vår Frue kirke as well, making him the most influential person on the music scene in Trondheim and the northern districts.

-Berlin’s surviving manuscripts contain numerous orchestral pieces, mainly symphonies and instrumental concertos.
+Among Berlin’s surviving manuscripts, we find numerous orchestral pieces, mainly symphonies and instrumental concertos.
 Apart from his own compositions, many of them are known works by known composers, whereof some are hand-written copies of contemporary printed editions, like Vivaldi’s opus 3 and opus 8.
-However, a few pieces are not known from elsewhere, and in some cases, it is uncertain if the names on the cover pages are the names of the composers, or simply the owners of the parts.
+However, a few pieces are not known from elsewhere, and in some cases, it is uncertain if the name on the cover page is the name of the composer, or simply the owner of the parts.

-The goal of this investigation is not primarily to establish the identity of the composers.
-Nevertheless, investigating the origin of the works and presenting them to a modern audience will shed light on Trondheim’s and Norway’s cultural history, and rise the awareness of Trondheim as a well-connected European cultural city through the centuries.
+The goal of this investigation is not primarily to establish the identity of the composers of the concertos that remain anonymous.
+Nevertheless, revealing the origins of these works, and mapping the routes they took to the 63rd latitude, would shed light on Trondheim’s and Norway’s cultural history, as well as rising awareness of Trondheim as a well-connected European cultural city through the centuries.